gaultier/blog/sha.md

 When we have not downloaded anything yet, the file is completely empty (but still of the right size - we use `ftruncate(2)` to size it properly even if empty from the get go), and nearly every chunk has the wrong hash.
 Some chunks will accidentally have the right hash, since they are all zeroes in the file we are downloading - good news then, with this approach we do not even have to download them at all!.
 If we continue an interrupted download (for example we computer restarted), some chunks will have the right hash, and some not.
 When the download is complete, all chunks will have the correct hash.
 That way, we know what what chunks we need to download, if any.

-I read that some torrent clients prefer to skip this verification at startup because they persist their state in a separate file (perhaps a sqlite database), while downloading chunks.
+I read that some torrent clients prefer to skip this verification at startup because they persist their state in a separate file (perhaps a Sqlite database), while downloading chunks.
 However I favor doing a from scratch verification at startup for a few reasons, over the 'state file' approach:

 - We might have crashed in the middle of a previous download, before updating the state file, and the persisted state is out-of-sync with the download
 - There may have been data corruption at the disk level (not everybody runs ZFS and can detect that!)